Reporter Outreach Logo

 A manual action is a different animal entirely.
 It can suppress your entire site in search results — not just the pages with bad links.
 Rankings can drop from page one to invisible overnight.
 Recovery requires a comprehensive audit, documented cleanup, and a reconsideration request that can take weeks to months to process.

-That stat from Semrush is worth sitting with.
-Over half of all penalties come down to one thing: paying for links and stuffing them with keyword-rich anchors.
+That number is worth sitting with.
+Roughly half of the penalty cases Semrush studied involved one specific pattern: paying for placements and stuffing them with anchor text matching the keywords the site wanted to rank for.
 Not complicated schemes.
 Not sophisticated manipulation.
-Just the most obvious, detectable pattern in the book.
+The most obvious, detectable pattern in the book.

 How to Run a Backlink Audit